Saturday, June 22, 2013

 Life as a South African

-According to our local tour guide, Linda Leung, South Africa has a population of 52 million.
-78% are black Africans and 12% white.
-Officially, unemployment is 20 over percent.
-She put the figure at 43%.
+According to our local tour guide, Linda Leung, South Africa has a population of about 52 million people.
+Of this, approximately 78% are black Africans and 12% are white.
+While the official unemployment rate is quoted at just over 20%, Linda suggested that the actual figure is much higher, closer to 43%.

 Sunday, June 09, 2013